ctnorth/ctnorth-wiki/Contributing-guidelines.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for San Andreas Online.
+This section guides you through submitting a bug report for CtNorth.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 If you'd like, you can use [this template](#template-for-submitting-bug-reports) to structure the information.

 #### Before Submitting A Bug Report

-* You can create an issue [here](https://github.com/sanandreasonline/sao/issues/new), but before doing that please read the notes below and include as many details as possible with your report.
+* You can create an issue [here](https://github.com/ctnorth/ctnorth/issues/new), but before doing that please read the notes below and include as many details as possible with your report.
 If you can, please include:
-  * The version of San Andreas Online you are using
+  * The version of CtNorth you are using
   * The operating system you are using
   * If applicable, what you were doing when the issue arose and what you expected to happen